iamalexbrady/iamalexbrady.github.io/docs/_articles/the-subjectivity-belief.md

 2. There are other knowing beings with a different set of beliefs and experiences.

-Now that this is named, I assert a valid and powerfiul position from which to view the world wherein a thinking being believes their self to be experiencing.
+Now that this is named, I assert a valid and powerful position from which to view the world wherein a thinking being believes their self to be experiencing.
 This new perspective is of an objective knowing in the Present Moment - The Act of Am.

-I further assert concious mastery of the Act of Am yields the positive presence of miracle working.
+I further assert conscious mastery of the Act of Am yields the positive presence of miracle working.

 That's enough for basic understanding.